tejuscs/ADBD-Labs/adb-dblink/adb-dblink.md

     ![This image shows the result of performing the above step.](./images/dblink2.png)

-- SSH into your Bastion host and sqlplus to your Autonomous Database.
+- SSH into your Bastion host and sqlplus to your Autonomous AI Database.

-Note: Please refer to Lab guide ***Configure a development system for use with your dedicated autonomous database*** under Developer and Database Users to configure your Development system to be able to ssh or sqlplus into Oracle database.
+Note: Please refer to Lab guide ***Configure a development system for use with your dedicated Autonomous AI Database*** under Developer and Database Users to configure your Development system to be able to ssh or sqlplus into Oracle database.

-- Ensure the network is configured from your Source System to talk to Autonomous Database.
+- Ensure the network is configured from your Source System to talk to Autonomous AI Database.
 Download and copy the wallet to your Source System and test the connection to ADB.

     ![This image shows the result of performing the above step.](./images/dblink3.png)